prisma/specs/photonjs/README.md

 #### Exact match and advanced filters

-Photon support supplying an exact match filter directly, or using one of the more advanced filters:
+Prisma Client support supplying an exact match filter directly, or using one of the more advanced filters:

 ```
 export declare type StringFilter = {